JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Game Mechanics.md

 	  1. Sanity Meter Depletion & Replenishment mechanics
 	  2. Once Sanity Meter depletes to zero - Player dies and respawn at the last checkpoint Additional
+		  Bleed effect/warning visuals on the screen when sanity is low.

   ### ii) Fog Mechanics
 	  3. Acts as a world boundary
 	  4. Player Walks into the fog -
 		  1. After 2-4 seconds player is respawned at the last checkpoint

+## Journaling Mechanics
+	1. The Player brings up the Journal -- On pressing "J"
+	2. On every clue encounter in dialogues/in game objects player notes them down in the Journal
+	3. Clues pertaining to

 # Additional